 As population increases, the demand for off-road trails will also increase.
 Based on population projections for Monash and current participation rates for trail activities, by 2026 over 120,000 residents are likely to use an off-road trail for walking, cycling, skating, running and dog walking.
+During 2020-2021 there has been a substantial increase in the use of local open space and particularly off road trails, and this trend is forecast expected to continue.
 Off-road trails are one of the three major function types of open space to be delivered in Monash that were identified in Section 3.
-Clause 56.05 Urban Landscape of the Monash Planning Scheme requires that linear paths and trails should be provided within one kilometre of 95% of all dwellings.
-However, this applies to new areas of development through subdivisions.
-This strategy does not set out a specific minimum for trails as this is difficult to achieve in established urban areas.
-Particularly due to the costs associated with retrofitting infrastructure in existing suburbs.